AzureCosmosDB/scenario-based-labs/IoT/Before the HOL - Cosmos DB scenario-based labs - IoT.md

    ![Download .zip containing the repository](media/github-download-repo.png 'Download ZIP')

 4. Unzip the contents to your root hard drive (i.e. `C:\`).
-This will create a folder on your root drive named `cosmos-db-scenario-based-labs`.
+This will create a folder on your root drive named `cosmos-db-scenario-based-labs-master`.

 You should follow all steps provided _before_ performing the Hands-on lab.